Navigating Patient Concerns and Requests in the COVID-19 Context

 School mask requirements

-In Ontario, students in grades 4-12 will be required to wear non-medical or cloth masks indoors but may remove them when outside with their own cohorts or during mealtimes.
+As of January 12, Ontario students in grades K-12 are required to wear non-medical or cloth masks but may remove them during mealtimes.

 If students do not supply their own masks, masks will be supplied for them.